curiousjazz77/scipy_proceedings/papers/from-hello-world-to-hello-llm-a-python-developers-survival-guide/main.md

 Jasmine's hackathon project involved building a chatbot to help higher education staff understand a pivotal student success dataset.
 The university had an institutional research department that was overwhelmed with data requests that took days to answer.
 AI was an opportunity to make this self-service, but institutions were concerned about data privacy and security.
 To address that, the chatbot was scoped to return **aggregate data only**, with no individual student-level information exposed.

 Prompting became the primary way we defined system behavior, privacy, and guardrails.
 We created a data dictionary of approved educational terms and concepts to guide the LLM toward domain-specific language and reduce hallucinations.
 This was important because despite datasets having overlapping subject matter, there was nuance in how data could be used.
-Some tables contained PII and could not be used at all for a chatbot serving data to internal stakeholders.
+Some tables contained individual student data (PII) and could not be used at all for a chatbot serving data to internal stakeholders.

 This dictionary acted as scaffolding for the LLM: